 -general depression and malaise

 After this initial session meetings will go down to one hour in length (unless specifically requested for longer).
 After a few weekly sessions we will assess how often we need to meet.
-The coaching relationship is very different than the traditional therapy relationship as it gives space for the client to really form it to exactly their need.
+The coaching relationship is very different than the traditional therapy relationship as it gives space for the client to really form it exactly to their needs.

-Still have more questions or concerns?
-Schedule a 20 minute intro call with Rachel to see if this will be a good fit.
+Schedule a 20 minute intro call with Rachel to see if this will be a good fit here.

 *Coaching happens over zoom.